-This nine-month certificate program in Heating, Ventilation, Air Conditioning, and Refrigeration prepares students for entry-level positions in this challenging occupation.
-Entrylevel HVACR technicians typically work on residential and light commercial HVACR systems performing equipment installations, preventative maintenance and service, and repair tasks.
-Additional opportunities are also available in system design and sales occupations.
+This nine-month certificate program in Heating, Ventilation, Air Conditioning, and Refrigeration prepares students for entrylevel positions in this challenging occupation.
+Entry-level HVACR technicians typically work on residential and light commercial HVACR systems performing equipment installations, preventative maintenance and service, and repair tasks.

 Students will study basic HVACR systems, electricity, heating systems, local fuel codes, applied thermodynamics, refrigeration cycle, psychometrics, duct system design, and system diagnosis.
 These skills are taught in classroom theory and learned in handson lab exercises and cooperative work experiences.
-A general education component consisting of communication, occupational relations, and math is integrated into the program.
 Successful completion of the first semester or permission of the instructor is required to continue into the second semester.
-Placement in specific English and math courses is determined by the college assessment test.